davekinna/akg/README.md

 The data files are output to directories under top_level_directory.
 These are organised by PMID - i.e., the next level of directories is named by the numeric pubmed ID value.
 Beneath each of those is a directory 'supp_data' holding the downloaded data files.

+Excluding downloaded data at this point based on PMID can be achieved by deleting it or moving it to a different location.
+The subsequent steps only work on files under the given top level directory.

 3. checking each supplementary data file for relevant expression info and generating derived data set files, one for each table of data
     - data_convert.py